French right takes Socialists to task over scuffle

 Sarkozy, who launched a high-energy campaign in mid-February that has put Hollande on a defensive footing with his month-old election program, called the protesters "louts" as he arrived in Brussels later for a European summit.

-Out with reporters in Paris Friday, Hollande -- who has made it a feature of his campaign to always refer to Sarkozy as "the outgoing candidate" rather than by name -- said: "I will not take part in this verbal oneupmanship."
+Out with reporters in Paris on Friday, Hollande -- who has made it a feature of his campaign to always refer to Sarkozy as "the outgoing candidate" rather than by name -- said: "I will not take part in this verbal one-upmanship."

 "The public expects a dignified campaign.
 The outgoing candidate, who is already ending a presidency marked by excess, should not run an over-the-top campaign of excess," he said.